 Given the circumstances of the COVID-19 pandemic in 2020 and 2021, peace of mind has become even more important for homeowners in the San Diego area.
 You deserve to have a winter and holiday season that celebrates friends and family without the stress that we all experienced in 2020.
 End-of-summer maintenance services from Tarpy Plumbing, Heating & Air are a great step to take to ensure that this year is far better than last year.
 You know that your heating system will work when you need it to, and your family can relax and enjoy each other’s company.

 Your plumbing system also needs routine maintenance to be ready for winter.
 If you would like our technician to provide tips and insights about how to protect your pipes, fixtures, and appliances during colder temperatures, let us know when you schedule the appointment.
 We will allow enough time for the technician to answer all of your questions and perform an inspection of your plumbing system.
 In the meantime, you should:

 - Disconnect garden hoses and store them in a shed or garage.

 - Wrap pipes in insulation to prevent freezing and burst pipes.

 Learn More About End-of-Summer HVAC Maintenance

 If you would like to learn more about our end-of-summer maintenance services, call Tarpy Plumbing, Heating & Air to schedule an appointment with one of our technicians.
 We are also here to help with any of your plumbing, heating, and air conditioning needs, including installations, repairs, and maintenance.
-Be sure to ask about our 24/7 emergency repair services.
+Be sure to ask about our 7 days a week emergency repair services.